medical team performing surgery (optimized)

 “This [Korea] is indeed a plastic surgeon’s paradise.” – Dr. David Ralph Millard quoted from the book Reconstructing Bodies: Biomedicine, Health, and Nation-Building in South Korea Since 1945 by John Dimoia

-The most told story about the origins of aesthetic plastic surgery in South Korea begins with an American named David Ralph Millard.
+The origin story of cosmetic plastic surgery in South Korean, according to most Western authors, begins with an American named David Ralph Millard.
 Dr. Millard was the plastic surgeon for the United States Marines in South Korea.
 He trained with the famous plastic surgeon Dr. Harold Gillies during World War II.
-He remained in South Korea after the armistice in 1953 and continued to practice as a plastic surgeon, performing both aesthetic and reconstructive surgery on American troops and South Koreans.
-The two procedures he performed most frequently on South Korean patients were double eyelid surgery which created an extra fold in the upper eyelids and rhinoplasty meant to increase the projection of the nose.
-Patients included South Korean prostitutes trying to better attract American troops and South Korean women who married Americans and felt plastic surgery would ease their transition to life in the United States.
+He remained in South Korea after the armistice in 1953 and continued to practice as a plastic surgeon, performing both cosmetic and reconstructive surgery on American troops and South Koreans.
+The two procedures he performed most frequently on South Korean patients were double eyelid surgery – which created an extra fold in the upper eyelids – and rhinoplasty meant to increase the projection of the nose.
+Patients included South Korean sex workers trying to better attract American troops and South Korean women who married Americans and felt plastic surgery would ease their transition to life in the United States.
 Like Ivo Pitanguy, Dr. Millard believed he was empowering those he treated by transforming their character.
 He also believed he was a pioneer in the techniques he utilized.
-The professor John P. DiMoia argues against this origin story in his book Reconstructing Bodies: Biomedicine, Health, and Nation-Building in South Korea Since 1945.

 The professionalization of the field of plastic surgery started with the foundation of the Department of Plastic Surgery at Yonsei University in 1961.
 Residents were taught starting in 1964.
 However, it was not until 1973 that plastic surgery was officially recognized as a subspeciality in South Korea.
-Private plastic surgery clinics providing aesthetic services would start to predominate reconstructive surgery programs in the 1980s and 1990s after healthcare reforms largely nationalized the healthcare system.
-Physician-reported difficulties getting paid by the South Korean government for medical services pushed plastic surgeons to break from large hospitals and establish their own private aesthetic plastic surgery clinics in the Gagnam district in Seoul.
+Private plastic surgery clinics providing cosmetic services would start to predominate reconstructive surgery programs in the 1980s and 1990s after healthcare reforms largely nationalized the healthcare system.
+Physician-reported difficulties getting paid by the South Korean government for medical services pushed plastic surgeons to break from large hospitals and establish their own private cosmetic plastic surgery clinics in the Gagnam district in Seoul.

-An additional focus of South Korean surgeons from the 1960s to the present has involved not simply the creation of double eyelids but also the removal of an extra fold of skin in the medial eye that is present in some South Koreans, called the epicanthal fold.
-Mr. Dimoia argues that there is a misconception that double eyelid surgery and epicanthoplasty surgery were meant to make South Koreans look more Western.
+This concentration of surgeons and the number of cosmetic plastic surgery procedures performed in South Korea has resulted in a great deal of innovation in the field, which patients around the world are only just starting to benefit from.
+For example, an additional focus of South Korean surgical innovation from the 1960s to the present has involved not simply the creation of double eyelids but also the removal of an extra fold of skin in the medial eye near the nose that is present in some South Koreans, called the epicanthal fold.
+Mr. Dimoia and Ms. Hu argue that there is a misconception that double eyelid surgery and epicanthoplasty surgery were meant to make South Koreans look more Western.
 In fact, double eyelid surgery and the epicanthoplasty reflect an independently developed, regional Asian aesthetic norm.
 Moreover, innovations in scar concealment reflect a greater desire on the part of South Koreans to minimize the appearance of scars compared with Americans.
-As a result, the overall trend in eyelid surgery has shifted from what Dr. Millard described as a desire for “round eyes” to “big eyes,” which encompasses a wider variety of procedures, including the epicanthoplasty.
+As a result, the overall trend in eyelid surgery has shifted from what Dr. Millard described as a desire for “round eyes” to “big eyes,” which encompasses a wider variety of procedures, including epicanthoplasty.
 In contrast, there is also a concern about having a “big face,” which is why V-line surgery – an invasive surgery that involves a reduction in the width of the jawline – has become so popular in South Korea.
-The New Yorker reporter Patricia Marx describes the Bagel Girl look, short for “baby-faced and glamorous,” as being popular among South Koreans as of 2015.
-In addition to V-line surgery, double eyelid surgery, epicanthoplasty, and rhinoplasty, fat grafting to the lower eyelids is considered to contribute to this look.
 And while South Korean aesthetic norms may have been influenced by American surgeons like Dr. Millard, additional influences range from regional colleagues in countries such as Japan and local South Korean culture, similar in process to the unique aesthetic norms that have developed in Brazil.
+In fact, the V-line surgery is a distinctly Korean creation that reflects a focus on facial proportions such that men and women seek a narrowing jawline that forms a V shape.
+According to Ms. Hu, an “ideal” face in Korea has big eyes (see above), a pointy nose with a raised nasal bridge, and a V-shaped jawline.
+This is consistent with the most chosen cosmetic plastic surgery procedures in South Korea.
+Interestingly, the more “traditional,” unaltered Korean face – more circular, with smaller eyes, round cheeks, and wider noses – is now associated with the standard look of North Koreans.

 The differences in aesthetic norms between South Korea and the United States have led to confusion as highlighted by the author S. Heijin Lee in the essay “Beauty Between Empires” in the book Fashion and Beauty in the Time of Asia.
 A GIF was widely circulated in the United States of what was believed to be a fast scroll of all the candidates for the 2013 Miss South Korea competition.
 What was striking to people was how similar the faces of the contestants looked.
 Online commenters considered this a reflection of the sameness of the appearance of South Koreans and heaped scorn on the country for promoting this.
 The GIF was a photoshopped fake.
 That people, specifically Americans, would not immediately assume the GIF to be a fake was thought to be indicative of a misunderstanding of Asian diversity and conceptions of beauty.